alpinejs/alpine/packages/docs/src/en/directives/show.md

 <a name="using-the-important-modifier"></a>
 ## Using the important modifier

 Sometimes you need to apply a little more force to actually hide an element.
-In cases where you a CSS selector applies the `display` property with the `!important` flag, it will take precedence over the inline style set by Alpine.
+In cases where a CSS selector applies the `display` property with the `!important` flag, it will take precedence over the inline style set by Alpine.

 In these cases you may use the `.important` modifier to set the inline style to `display: none !important`.